PrimaVera from Guatemala

 As of 2019, we are phasing out of our original “Third Wave Coffee Source” name.
 Rest assured: we remain the same company, with the same core values and mission, as well as ownership.
 Now, under one united brand we are operating in Europe & North America, delivering contracted coffees and having SPOT inventory in both regions.
 We welcome our exporting company La Central de Café, operating out of Guatemala City.

 The amount of physical labor, resources and land that it takes to produce a cup of excellent coffee is astonishing, yet the prices still do not reflect all it entails.
 Thinking about how much is required to brew this beloved beverage, many question how much they should pay for it.
 In our opinion, higher prices can be justified with a noticeable difference in quality.
 Thus we believe that by increasing the quality of the coffee we export, our customers will be more willing to pay higher prices for better coffee with, transparency, social and environmental sustainability.

 We optimize for the producer to receive the best price possible.

 Primavera Coffee takes a margin to cover business expenses, including: financing cost on coffee purchased, processing, handling, warehousing and traveling expenses.
-Our most important investments, are the workshops we offer our producers, with guidance and technical advice on farming and insight into fermentation and post-harvest processing.
-We provide these trainings in order to encourage producers to invest in quality and therefore the sustainability of the coffee industry.
+Our most important investments are the workshops we offer our producers, which provide guidance and technical advice on farming and insight into fermentation and post-harvest processing.
+We provide these sessions in order to encourage producers to invest in quality and therefore the sustainability of the coffee industry.

 To ensure that our coffees are of the highest quality we have agronomers who work with producers on the field and provide them with technical assistance and guidance on coffee growing and on keeping their production at its best.